Let Premier Oral Surgery Diagnose & Treat Impacted Teeth

 Choose Our Dental Office for Quality Care in the Stamford, CT Area

-You can expect a limited amount of bleeding from the surgical sites after surgery.
-Although there will be some discomfort after surgery at the surgical sites, most patients find over the counter pain medication to be more than adequate to manage any pain they may develop.
+Patients who undergo this procedure may expect a limited amount of bleeding from the site after surgery.
+Although there will be some discomfort after the procedure, most patients find over the counter pain medication to be more than adequate to manage any pain they may develop.